pu3zle/OOP-C-P6/README.md

 # OOP-C-P6
 Project in C | University | 2nd Semester | OOP

-Project written between week 2 - 4 of the second semester of Computer Science as homework for OOP
+Project written between weeks 2 - 4 of the second semester of Computer Science as homework for OOP
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 COFETARIE